sermonarchives/blog/content/sermons/the-seven-last-words-marta-ps-2020-0065.md

 sermon_number: "0065"
 ---

-Here's a sermon from Marta Poling-Schmidt, preached remotely in April of 2020, on Good Friday.
+Here's a sermon from Marta Poling-Schmitt, preached remotely from Las Vegas in April of 2020, on Good Friday.

 <!--more-->